apurvabanka/Forcaster/README.md

 ## Configure the Back-End
 - Clone the repoitory.
-- Navigate to `forecaster-backend` folder.
+- Run `cd forecastor_backend`.
+This will navigate to `forecaster-backend` folder.
 - Make sure you have Python installed on your machine.
+- Run `python3 -m venv env`.
+This will create the virtual environment.
+- Run `source /env/bin/activate`.
+This will activate the environment.
+- Run `pip install -r requirement.txt`.
+This will install all the dependencies.
 - Run the command `python manage.py migrate`.
 This will create the necessary migraitons to the database.
 (Since, we are using Sqlite3, database configuration is not required)
 - Run the command `python manage.py runserver`.
 This should run your server on http://127.0.0.1:8000/

 ## Configure the Front-End
 - Clone the repository.
-- Navigate to `forecaster-app` folder.
+- Run `cd forecastor-app`.
+This will navigate to `forecaster-app` folder.
 - Make sure `flutter` is installed on your machine.
 - Run the command - `flutter run -d chrome`.
 This should launch the Dashborad UI.